supermarcos/qa_framework/roadmap.md

 Informed: everyone that should know about the new features being shiped in the new release with what, why, when and how.
 They can be from technical members of the team working in parts related with some to be released to customer assistants, support teams, sales, marketing... almost anyone.
 This matrix helps pinpointing and addressing the right players in every release.
 It is like a checklist that helps the deployment manager to go through the right path when a new release is scheduled and ready to happen.
 Then is when the communication channels are in stake.
 We have to find the right way to communicate actively the people involved and those people involved have the responsibility of replying and make the questions they may have in a timely manner and very well comunicated to the accountable player so comunication can go both ways fluently.
+We have to identify, in each project or task, who are the different people and their roles as well as a reliable communication mean that can fluently work both ways in a timely manner.

 ## Stage 7: Implementing different software testing techniques